-For more information, please visit www.voa.gov.uk, or telephone 03000 501501.
+For more information, please visit www.voa.gov.uk.
 If you appeal against your valuation, you will still have to pay your council tax until a decision is made.

 How do I appeal against paying council tax or against the level of council tax?